MichaelNair/model-card-analyzer/README.md

 ## Tool Evaluation

 I included an automatic LLM-as-a-judge feature in the tool which prints 2 evaluation metrics: accuracy and completeness.
 These are good analogs for recall and precision, which are the 2 statistics I have the most experience with.
-I read through the documents and the results myself to form my own opinions of the tool's overall effectiveness.
+I also read through the documents and the results myself to form my own opinions of the tool's overall effectiveness.
+LLM are very good at generating broad summaries of long technical documents, I am not sure if these summaries in particular meet the needs of the client but as far as I can tell they are accurate, complete and useful.

 ## Pre and Post Processing of Data